Solitonic Andreev spin qubits from Andreev states in Corbino Josephson junctions: Introduction

 Qubit design plays a central role in our efforts to build a practical and universal quantum computer.
-The design space for qubits is very large, with many factors affecting the future prospects of each qubit class.
-While many of the leading quantum computers currently available are based on variations of the superconducting (SC) transmon qubit~\cite{Koch:PRA07,Schreier:PRB08}, it is believed that optimally scalable quantum architectures will probably require different qubit designs with less control hardware~\cite{Dickel:18} and that allow for more efficient error correction schemes.
+The design space for qubits is large, with many factors affecting the future prospects of each qubit class.
+While most leading quantum computers currently available are based on variations of the superconducting transmon qubit~\cite{Koch:PRA07,Schreier:PRB08}, it has been argued that optimally scalable quantum architectures will probably require different qubit designs with less control hardware~\cite{Dickel:18} and that allow for more efficient error correction schemes.
 Majorana-based topological qubits~\cite{Bravyi:AOP02,Nayak:RMP08,Sarma:NQI15} or cat-state qubits~\cite{Hann:PQ25,Putterman:N25} are prime examples of the latter.
-Many other types of physical qubit implementations are being intensively investigated~\cite{Bruzewicz:APR19,Dutt:S07,Kok:RMP07,Casparis:NN18,Devoret:04,Seoane-Souto:24}.
-Some recent designs, such as the Kitaev-Sau chain~\cite{Kitaev:PU01,Sau:NC12} or the Andreev spin qubit (ASQ)~\cite{Padurariu:PRB10,Hays:S21}, combine ingredients from several previous qubit ideas to circumvent some limitations.
+Other types of physical qubit implementations are being intensively investigated~\cite{Bruzewicz:APR19,Dutt:S07,Kok:RMP07,Casparis:NN18,Devoret:04,Seoane-Souto:24}.
+Some recent designs, such as the Kitaev-Sau chain~\cite{Kitaev:P01,Sau:NC12} or the Andreev spin qubit~\cite{Padurariu:PRB10,Hays:S21}, combine ingredients from several previous qubit ideas to circumvent some limitations.